p4535992/inventory-plus/README.md

 | Param | Type | Description | Default |
 | --- | --- | --- | --- |
 | actorIdOrName | <code>string</code> | The actro id or name (if founded) | <code>undefined</code>

-## Contribution

-If you feel like supporting this work, feel free to leave a tip at my paypal felix.mueller.86@web.de

 ## License